mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 `*flo`<br />
 `kowhai; n_sw1$; fb-FL-im;`

 These are two observations, the first of an adult male bellbird, seen near to the southwest, and the second, of a cultivated kowhai tree that is flowering (and has flower buds and finished flowers/immature fruit).
 The bellbird is associated with (`*`) the kowhai tree as a flower visitor (`fl`) of (`o`) the kowhai tree.
-Hence `*fl_o`.
+Hence `*flo`.

 Interactions have a direction, specified by "**of**" (`o`) and "**by**" (`b`).
 In above example, the bellbird visits the flowers **of** (`o`) the kowhai tree.
 The same interaction could have also been written with the species in the opposite order.